 Usually software updates roll out to our devices automatically, which happens OTA (over the air).
 When this happens, you’ll receive a notification that will tell you that an update is ready to install and all you need to do is tap on it to start.

-If, for whatever reason, the isn’t being pushed to your device or you accidentally cleared the notification, you can check manually for yourself if there is OTA update available by heading to About Device > System Updates > Check for Updates.
-This exact terminology will vary depending on what type of device you own, but it should be in the general same area.
+If, for whatever reason, it isn’t being pushed to your device or you accidentally cleared the notification, you can check manually if there is an OTA update available by heading to About Device > System Updates > Check for Updates.
+This exact terminology will vary depending on what type of device you own, but it should be in the same general area.

-2. Installing the ROM
+2. Installing the firmware

-Odin: Another program that allows you to install ROMs on your Samsung devices.
-The advantage here is that unlike KIES, you can install ROM you’ve downloaded yourself, such as from SamMobile.
+- Odin: Another program that allows you to install ROMs on your Samsung devices.
+The advantage here is that unlike KIES, you can install the ROM you’ve downloaded yourself, such as one from SamMobile.
 For a brief overview, you can check out any of our various tutorials on how to root your Samsung devices.

-HTC Sync Manager: As the name suggests, this program is used to install updates, among other things, on HTC devices.
+- HTC Sync Manager: As the name suggests, this program is used to install updates, among other things, on HTC devices.
 To get it, you can head over to the official HTC website and grab it.
 Once installed, you just have to connect your smartphone to your PC via USB and then fire up the program.
 It will search for software updates for you, but only official updates will be available to you.

-HTC One Tool Kit: This program was developed by some folks over at the XDA Developers Forum and works for HTC devices.
+- HTC One Tool Kit: This program was developed by some folks over at the XDA Developers Forum and works for HTC devices.
 In this tool kit you can unlock your bootloader, root some devices, and of course, install official and custom ROMs on your HTC.
 You can grab the toolkit from the following link: HTC One Toolkit.

-RSD Lite: Motorola users usually don’t have problems with receiving updates, however, this toolkit will allow you to flash stock firmware on your Motorola again if you ever have any issues.
+- RSD Lite: Motorola users usually don’t have problems with receiving updates, however, this toolkit will allow you to flash stock firmware on your Motorola again if you ever have any issues.
 You can grab the program from the following link: RSD Lite.